A man, a bike and a gun: Police search for evidence to solve the killing of UnitedHealthcare’s CEO on the streets of New York

 - Video evidence of the path he took to escape

-- The backpack possibly worn by the suspect, with a jacket inside
+- A backpack possibly worn by the suspect, with a jacket inside

 - DNA from a discarded Starbucks water bottle